flare-foundation/docs/docs/dev/tutorials/ftso/getting-data-feeds.md

+---
+og_image: assets/thumbnails/tutorial-ftso-1.png
+og_description: This tutorial shows the simplest way to use the FTSO system to retrieve a specific data feed, like the price of Bitcoin.
+---

 # Getting FTSO Data Feeds

 This tutorial shows the simplest way to use the [FTSO system](../../../tech/ftso.md) to retrieve a specific data feed, like the price of Bitcoin.